Jerry Ahmed Shaib

-Jerry Ahmed Shaib is a lawyer and politician.
+Jerry Ahmed Shaib (born August 9, 1976) is a lawyer and politician.
 He was appointed by President Nana Akufo-Addo as the chief executive officer of the Coastal Development Authority.

+Early life and education

-He holds Bachelor of Arts in Social Sciences (Economics and Sociology) from the University of Cape Coast, Bachelor of Laws and Master of Philosophy in Sociology from the University of Ghana as well as an Executive MBA in Marketing.
+Jerry is a product of Keta Senior High Technical School.
+He holds Bachelor of Arts in Social Sciences (Economics and Sociology) from the University of Cape Coast, Bachelor of Laws and Master of Philosophy in Sociology from the University of Ghana as well as an Executive MBA in Marketing from the University of Ottawa in 2023.
 He was awarded a Qualifying Certificate Law by the Ghana School of Law and called to the Bar in 2010.

+Career

 Between 2005 and 2008, he worked as the Special Assistant for the former mayor of Accra, Stanley Nii Adjiri Blankson and led various change initiatives driven by the Accra Metropolitan Assembly.

 He has also represented Ghana at various for functions on behalf of the Accra Metropolitan Assembly.
 Most recently he attended a sustainable development program in Liverpool as Ghana's representative.

 Before he was elevated to the CEO position in 2018 at CODA, he was the Deputy chief executive officer.
 He contested on the ticket of the New Patriotic Party for the parliamentary seat of Ablekuma South Constituency in the 2016 parliamentary elections.

+Political career

+Shaib is a member of New Patriotic Party and currently the Member of Parliament for Weija-Gbawe Constituency.
+He is also the Second Deputy Minority Whip in the Parliament of Ghana.